Oved747/SDSS_QSOs/README.md

 # ML models for prediction of QSOs among the general-field celestial objects.
 #
 # Here I include just the Python code I've wrote (2 files).
 To actually run the program, you'll need
-# additional 4 Python file from SkyServer.
-If needed, contact me on ovedda@gmail.com.
+# additional 4 Python files from SkyServer.
+(If needed, contact me on ovedda@gmail.com.)
 #
 # For a detailed description of the project, see the enclosed SDSS_Project_Descrition.docx file.